imetkasep134/alfred-metacpan-workflow/README.md

 # Alfred Metacpan Workflow

 This is a workflow for [Alfred](http://www.alfredapp.com/).
-It search perl modules from [metacpan](https://metacpan.org/) incrementaly.
+It searches Perl modules from [MetaCPAN](https://metacpan.org/) incrementally.

 ## Example